Explore available options, and discern which program offering may be best for you

 How much of a time investment can you make right now?

 - The Complete 6-in-1 Death Doula Training/Special Edition classes involve a longer commitment, it’s twenty weeks, plus the six week Business Quick Start Training, plus you receive access to several other classes, such as an intense version of Life Review, Self-Care for Care-Providers, and Creating Amazing Info Sessions.
 Depending on the pace at which you complete those extras, you could spend nearly a year on the training.
 You are also more likely trying to create this as a primary or at least major revenue for yourself, which also requires time and effort.
 The class itself typically takes about 6 to 10 hours per week, depending on how much time you spend engaging with the instructor and other students, and whether you provide shorter or lengthier commentary in the forums.
+Some students find they dive very deeply into the material, some spending up to 15 hours per week (not required; it depends on how deeply you want to delve into certain areas of the work).

 - The Modified 5-in-1 Death Doula Training is 16 weeks long, plus the six week Business Quick Start Training,and you receive access to one of the other extras.
 Again, depending on how fast you complete the extras, you could spend a little over half a year working your way through the materials.
 If you are simply looking to enhance your existing career or add these skills to other service modalities, you can likely begin to see some fruit from your labors pretty quickly.
 The same is true if you are looking to merely support loved ones, or members of your inner community (religious community, social community, etc).
 This training also takes a bit less time on the week-to-week basis, clocking in at about 4 to 6 hours per week, most weeks, as there is less back and forth with the instructor.
 Again, some of this time is defined by how much or little you write in response to forum queries, assignments, etc.